Huggepugge1/test_script/README.md

 ### Using cargo
 Run the program by either doing `cargo run -- [file name]` if you are in this repo or running the binary directly using `path/to/test-script [file name]`.

+## Syntax highlighting
+### VSCode
+Install the extension test-script.

+### Neovim
+There is a Neovim plugin at https://github.com/Huggepugge1/test-script.nvim

 ## Help
 Read documentation.md and look at the examples.
 If you need help with using the interpreter, use `./test_script --help`.